bcat/TShockPlugins/README.md

 ### Early access

-Likely to lack significant features.
+Likely to lack significant features and/or testing.

+* CheeseTravel: Plugin that allows cheesing the Traveling Merchant's RNG.
+(Not well tested yet.)
 * ForceWorldEvent: Plugin that allows toggling continuous world events on and off.
 (Currently only supports rain.)
 * PartyOnJoin: Plugin that automatically adds players to the correct party on